FAIRDataTeam/compose/readme.md

 Refer to the compose files in the `components` directories to see the environment variable names.

+If you want to persist the use of specific versions, create a [`.env` file] in the applicable directory with the desired environment variables.
+This file will be picked up automatically when you run `docker compose`.
+See [docker environment variables] for more information.

 ## Troubleshooting

 ### Compose up fails with "no matching manifest" on macOS